 The base price for a 1956 Adventurer was around $3680.
 This was less than most of its competition.

-At Daytona Beach, a golden Adventurer was able to achieve 137 miles per hour.
-At the Chrysler's Chelsea Proving Grounds oval it topped 144 miles-per-hour.
+At Daytona Beach, a golden Adventurer achieved 137 miles per hour.
+At the Chrysler's Chelsea Proving Grounds oval, it topped 144 miles per hour.
 There were no other vehicles offered that could outpace the Adventurer.

-For 1958 only 423 examples were produced.
-This was due to several factors including an economic recession and changing trends in the marketplace that had other manufacturers producing more vehicles.
-A big reason however was quality.
+In 1958 only 423 examples were produced.
+This was due to several factors, including an economic recession and changing market trends that had other manufacturers producing more vehicles.
+A big reason, however, was quality.
 The Hemi engine was replaced with a cheaper-to-build engine that produced equivalent horsepower.
 Fuel injection was standard but often failed, causing the company to issue recalls.
 The Bendix EFI system was later replaced with carburetors.
-Many of the DeSotos leaked, had faulty transmissions, or a slew of other problems.
+Many DeSotos leaked, had faulty transmissions, or a slew of other problems.
 This kept people from visiting the DeSoto showrooms.

 In 1959 the exterior of the car received aesthetic modifications.
 Swivel bucket seats were part of the interior modifications.
 This helped entry and exit from the low-sitting car.
 Sales climbed to a respectable 687 units.